 Under the equity method of accounting, the investments are initially recognised at cost and adjusted thereafter to recognise the Group's share of its associated companies' or joint ventures' post-acquisition profits or losses in profit or loss and its share of post-acquisition other comprehensive income in other comprehensive income.
 Dividends received or receivable from the associated companies or joint ventures are recognised as a reduction of the carrying amount of the investments.
 When the Group's share of losses in an associated company or a joint venture equals to or exceeds its interests in the associated company or joint venture, including any other unsecured non-current receivables, the Group does not recognise further losses, unless it has obligations to make or has made payments on behalf of the associated company or joint venture.
-If the associates or joint venture subsequently reports profits, the Group resumes recognised.
+If the associates or joint venture subsequently reports profits, the Group resumes recognising its share of profits only after its share of profits equals the share of losses not recognised.